 Breeding dogs should have yearly eye exams to determine any health issue occurring in eyes.
 All puppies, even the puppies placed as pets, should have an eye exam prior to 8 weeks of age.

 Research has proven that breeding moms that have had x-rays performed while pregnant to determine on how many puppies are present, some of their puppies are prone to developing certain cancers as adults.
 Cancer in all breeds of dogs is on the rise.
-More and more breeders are performing X-rays on their pregnant moms to determine how many puppies they are carrying.
+More and more breeders are performing x-rays on their pregnant moms.
 This could be one of the many reasons cancer is becoming a huge problem with our dogs.
-We DO NOT x-ray on our expecting moms.

-Below are the definitions of the DNA testing we do on all our dogs.....
+Below are the definitions of the DNA and other testing we do on all of our dogs.....